Heroes Hikes: Scafell Pike

 You should base your training schedule on how long you are going to be walking for.
 For example, if you are taking part in a one mile charity walk, you will need to walk comfortably for 15 to 20 minutes, whereas if you are entering a 10km walk, you will need to be able to walk for 75 to 90 minutes.

 Obviously, if you’re planning on taking on treks such as the Overseas Trek to Petra your training schedule will be a lot more intense!
+Top Fundraiser, Shaun Patrick, has shared his tips for the best ways to prepare for an overseas trek.

-Although there are many organised charity walking events, many people also organise their own walk, either alone or with a group of people.
+Although there are many organised charity events, many people also organise their own walk, either alone or with a group of people.

 There’s quite a bit to consider if you decide to embark on your own charity walk, including choosing a route, implementing safety precautions, organising transportation if required, as well as the legalities of the walk.